-The book helped me see the function of debt for high net worth retirees in a new way.
-Rather than actively paying down debt to get ready for retirement there may be a more efficient way for high income families to deploy resources.
+The book helped us see the function of debt for high net worth retirees in a new way.
+Rather than actively paying down debt to get ready for retirement there may be a more efficient way for high-income families to deploy resources.
 One option may by using interest-only mortgages in place of amortizing loans, which frees up extra cash.
 You then use the extra cash to accumulate more assets.

-In addition asset based loans like home equity lines of credit or collateralized portfolio loans (something slightly different than a margin loan) may be great options to have in place to use to purchase cars, invest in businesses, help out an adult child, fund a grandchild’s education, or buy a second home.
+In addition, asset-based loans like home equity lines of credit or collateralized portfolio loans may be great options to have in place to use to purchase cars, invest in businesses, help out an adult child, fund a grandchild’s education, or buy a second home.
 The advantage to these types of loans is that once you set them up, the cash is ready when you need it.
 This can eliminate the time and hassle of the cumbersome loan application process that occurs with traditional financing options.

 If you’re a high income, higher net worth family, we would advise reading the book and re-thinking your strategy around debt, but as Tom is quick to point out, it is not an approach to be taken by those who have a habit of buying things they can’t afford.
 Debt is best used as a financial tool for those who are buying things they can afford.